How to check how much resources my server is using?

-There is no built-in tool in Linux which can help you to monitor the network activity.
-We suggest you install iftop which is a simple and easy network monitoring tool, used to get a quick overview of network activities on a network interface.
+There is no built-in tool in Linux that can help you monitor the network activity.
+We suggest you install iftop, a simple and easy network monitoring tool, used to get a quick overview of network activities on a network interface.

 apt-get install iftop

 yum install epel-release yum install iftop